 All Tulane Success Coaches hold advanced degrees; as well as, receive accreditation as a life coach through the International Coach Federation (ICF).
 Success Coaches meet individually with students on a regular basis to challenge and support them as they navigate life at Tulane.
 The coaching relationship is established based on the student's needs, and the roles of coach and student are clearly defined at the beginning of the partnership.
 Together, the coach and student create an individualized success plan that involves short term and long term goal setting.

 Coaches at Tulane, utilize several helping frameworks such as Growth vs. Fixed Mindset, ICF Coach Training, ADHD coaching techniques, Positive Psychology, and Motivational Interviewing in their work with students.
 Drawing from various theories and frameworks, coaches assist students in reaching their unique goals related to their academic, career, and personal pursuits.

 Academic Advisors - Coaches do not assist students with course selection or academic planning, major declaration, adding or dropping courses, obtaining advanced placement, monitoring degree requirements and academic progress, or withdrawal or leave of absence.

-Tutors - If a student is facing challenges with course content, the coach can assist the student in connecting with Peer Educators for tutoring, writing support, Supplemental Instruction, or Peer Coaching through the Tulane Academic Success Center.
+Tutors - If a student is facing challenges with course content, the coach can assist the student in connecting with Peer Educators for tutoring, writing support, Supplemental Instruction, or Peer Coaching.